uviclibraries/html-css/act-4.md

 # Using CSS to Change Layout

-Using CSS to change the positioning and layout of your page.
+This section teaches you to use CSS to change the positioning and layout of your page.
 If you and your group have any questions, or get stuck as you work through this in-class exercise, please ask the instructor for assistance.
 Have fun!

 1. If you haven’t already completed the previous exercise, please start [here](https://richmccue.github.io/html-css/act-1.html){:target="_blank"}, as this part builds on the topics from the previous section.
-2. Let’s recap what we’ve gone through thus far.
+2. Let’s recap what we have learned about thus far.
-    -   Create html pages
+    -   HTML pages
-    -   Add headings, text and lists
+    -   Headings, text, and lists
-    -   Have images on our pages
+    -   Adding images
+    -   Internal links, to pages within our folder
-    -   Links to other pages on our site and links to other sites
+    -   External links, to pages on the Internet
-    -   Link a css stylesheet
-    -   Add some css styling<br>
+    -   CSS stylesheets and how to link to them
+    -   Some basic CSS styling

 Your page should look something like this:

     <img src="images/act-4/example.jpg" alt="recap of activities" style="width:720px;">

 3. You may have noticed that all of our content is stacked like a list.
-This is the default layout of html files.
+This is the default layout of HTML files.
 Although our information is clear and orderly, it is also static and not very exciting.
-Flex boxes can be used to arrange content in a simple way.
 4.  **CSS and Classes**
-    -   Classes can be used in CSS to define specific html tags and alter properties and values for elements for that specific class.
+    -   Classes can be used in CSS to define specific HTML tags and alter properties and values for elements for that specific class.
     -   On the Zuko about page I want to increase the size of text in my paragraph tags.
 However, I want my upper paragraph tag to be a different size than my other paragraph tags.
-    -   In the html file, I can give a tag a class.
+    -   In the HTML file, I can give a tag a class.
 This class can then be referred to as its own block in the CSS file.
     -   I'm going to add a class to my top paragraph tag as follows:<br>
         **&lt;p class=”about-title”&gt;**Hello, Zuko here**&lt;/p&gt;**
-    -   In CSS, class blocks are written with a full stop in front of them.
+    -   In CSS, class blocks are preceded by a period.

         ```
         .about-title{